keymarc22/keymarc22/README.md

 # Ruby/RoR Developer

-Hello there, I'm Keymar, a web developer with experience in application development using Sinatra, Ruby on rails and javascript, performing unit and integration tests, I've used tools such as redis, sidekiq, rspec, rubocop, circle ci and heroku.

-## I'm currently learning
-- React
-- React Native
-- Vue.js
-- Hotwire
+Hello there, I'm Keymar, Backend Developer with more than 5 years of experience in web application development using Ruby on Rails.
+During my experience I have been able to create small projects for clients and slightly more complex internal products.
+I have been involved in the entire cycle of software development.
+I have implemented tools like sidekiq/redis, rollbar, haml, rspec, rolify, cancan, bootstrap, sass, devise, pagy.

+I'm very dedicated, I've learned in a self-taught way

 #### Languages:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)